costiagur/html_gui_for_python/README.md

 other methods are customizable by the developer.

 Method of connection:
-- The connection if performed the as this way: browser connects server on initial port 50000.
-It sands a code word, which may simply be the name of the application. it is used only to distinguish this call from other apps calls.
-When server receives the code word, it chooses a random number between 50000 and 60000 which will serve as new port. it passes this random number to the browser.
+- Browser connects python http server on initial port 50000.
+To be able to activate several different connection, browser sends a code word, which may simply be the name of the application.
+When server receives the code word, it chooses a random number between 50000 and 60000 which will serve as a new port number.
+Server passes this random number to the browser.
 Javascript code sets this number as a new port for future connections.
-Server too sets the new port for future connections.
-From now on and until the browser is closed, they talk to each other on a new port.
-When Browser is closed it sends a last request "close". server receives it and quits python.
+Server too sets it as the new port for future connections.
+From now on and until the browser is closed, they connect each other on the new port.
+When the browser is closed it sends a last request "close".
+The Server receives it and quits python.

 Arguments:
 - servhttp.py can be started with command line arguments written like (html element id):value (html element id):value and so on.
 Javascript will try to find elements with such ids and set their values to respective values from arguments line.